kouzber123/GambitChallenge/README.md

 Add data sets to the Data folder from: https://github.com/solita/dev-academy-2023-exercise

 In the terminal download dotnet tools with the command:
 ### `dotnet tool install --global dotnet-ef`

 Then write in the terminal:
 ### `dotnet ef database update`
 This creates the tables.

 Now that the tables are done, run again
 ### `dotnet watch run`
 and terminate it with crtl + C. While it's shutting down it imports the data.
 Because of the size of the files this might take several minutes.
 You can stop it early with ctrl + C again.
 It will still put some of the data in the tables, which is enough for trying the program.

-You can use SSMS to check if the tables have been created and the data has been added.
+### `docker run`
+docker run -rm -it -p 8080:80 kouzber/gambit

 Now put it running again with:
 ### `dotnet watch run`
 as for client side
 ### `npm i`
 ### `npm start`

 ### View ###
-While the program is running you can see the api at: https://localhost:{your port}/swagger/index.html While both backend and frontend are running you can view the application at: http://localhost:3000/
+While the program is running you can see the api at: https://localhost:{your port}/swagger/index.html While both backend and frontend are running you can view the application at: http://localhost:3000/ or localhost:8080
 ## 5. Authors
 [@Tom N](https://github.com/kouzber123)